Spend a night in Australia’s red centre and two days exploring its most beautiful attractions.

 Join our professional tour guides and see the real outback.

-We collect you from outside your Alice Springs accommodation at approximately 6am and head to our first stop at Erldunda (home of the Emu) for a buffet breakfast.
+Your guide will collect you from outside your Alice Springs accommodation and head to our first stop at Erldunda (home of the Emu) for a buffet breakfast.

-If you choose to start your tour from Ayers Rock Resort, we collect you from Outback Pioneer Hotel at approx 11:45am.
+If you choose to start your tour from Ayers Rock Resort, your guide will collect you from the Outback Pioneer Hotel at approximately 11:45am.